Jamaican posse: In the United States

 Following his election victory, Edwards Seaga launched a crackdown on political opponents, leading many rival posse members to flee to the United States to escape the political infighting of Jamaica.
 The two largest Jamaican posses in the U.S., the Shower Posse and the Spangler Posse, trace their origins to political parties in Kingston.
 Many of the other posses in the U.S. are splinter groups of the Shower and Spangler posses.

 The first Jamaican posses in the U.S. were first identified in Brooklyn, New York in the 1970s.
 The groups' activities were initially confined largely to the New York City and Miami areas.
 Posses later expanded to other cities throughout the country, including Newark, Philadelphia, Hartford, Boston, Washington, D.C., Baltimore, Fort Lauderdale, Cleveland, Chicago, Kansas City, Dallas, Houston, Denver and Los Angeles.
-Applying their unique form of organization, structure, violence, and leadership, posses established a foothold in the illegal drug trade soon after their arrival in the U.S., initially in the importation and sale of marijuana before shifting emphasis to the street-level distribution of cocaine in the early 1980s.
+Applying their unique form of organisation, structure, violence, and leadership, posses established a foothold in the illegal drug trade soon after their arrival in the U.S., initially in the importation and sale of marijuana before shifting emphasis to the street-level distribution of cocaine in the early 1980s.
 The change in emphasis from marijuana to cocaine was accompanied by an increased use of violence.
-Posses also established working relationships with Colombian cartels, traditional organized crime groups, and West Coast street gangs.
+Posses also established working relationships with Colombian cartels, traditional organised crime groups, and West Coast street gangs.

 Jamaican gangs were largely responsible for the rapid spread of crack cocaine into the American heartland at the height of the crack epidemic in the mid-1980s.
-The posses' expansion into territories previously controlled by other drug gangs brought them into conflicts with African-American organized crime groups.
+The posses' expansion into territories previously controlled by other drug gangs brought them into conflicts with African-American organised crime groups.
 According to the Bureau of Alcohol, Tobacco and Firearms (ATF), posses were responsible for approximately 1,000 murders between 1985 and 1989.
 By 1989, posses composed of 10,000 to 20,000 members and associates, most of them illegal aliens, affiliated with approximately 40 gangs operating in 15 metropolitan areas, and controlled an estimated 35 to 40 percent of the crack cocaine market in the U.S.